intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

     - One icon per Unity solution - This mode displays one ICN feature icon per Unity solution.
     - One icon per Unity tab - This mode displays one ICN feature icon per Unity tab in all solutions.
 - Show Unity tab header: Display tab header in the Unity frame.
 This setting is grayed out if Integration Mode is not set to One icon per Unity tab.
-- Suppress `No features available for selected role` warning: Disable the message box with warning `No features available for selected role` when ICN desktop with Unity plugin is opened by user which is not assigned to any Unity roles allowed to access tabs.
+- Suppress 'No features available for selected role' warning: click this checkbox to disable the message box with warning `No features available for selected role when ICN desktop with Unity plugin is opened by user which is not assigned to any Unity roles allowed to access tabs.`
     This message may be useful for administrator to discover misconfiguration or lack of access, but in the same time might be annoying for ordinary users who intentionally has no access to Unity.
 - `Test connection` button: When the button is clicked the Unity URL and SSO key are verified.
 Any errors will be displayed to the administrator.